It's About Security

 • Using Plugins and Themes from Untrustworthy Sources.

+Nevertheless many sites still use WordPress.
+Although WordPress is very popular, most site owners need extra help from webmasters who are proficient in WordPress to help them with plug ins and other issues.
 I have a friend who recently created a website for his cast iron housewares product line.
 He considered a Wordpress platform but eventually went with Shopify.
 His reasoning was that Shopify is cheaper overall.
 Although Shopify has plans that range from $29/month – $299/month, they include everything one needs.
 WordPress is free to use, but then one has to pay separately for the hosting, themes, and plugins.
 Shopify is better for his sales-focused cast iron cookware business.
 He needed/wanted an easy-to-use, full-featured and relatively automated e-commerce solution and Shopify satisfied that need.
+So far he is happy with choosing Shopify.
+He hasn't had any security issues or Cross-Site Scripting (XSS).

-Another friend who was helping a Connecticut brick and mortar eyeglasses store set up their first website had Cross-Site Scripting (XSS) issues with their Wordpress site.
+Another friend who was helping a Connecticut store set up their first website had Cross-Site Scripting (XSS) issues with their Wordpress site.
 In hind sight it was obvious that WordPress still needed to work on security and it still has issues!
 The new site immediately was hit with inappropriate attempts to login from unknown ips, and eventually the site was hacked and had to be reinstalled.
 Wondering if there were a legal remedy for this security issue, he called on his lawyer friend who pointed out the disclaimer he had agreed to when downloading the free software.
 Apparently Wordpress is immune from any kind of legal liability when you use their product, even though there are definitely some security issues with it.
 Even a decade later some things never change or perhaps have to keep changing which is what that store recognized.
 They decided to go with a custom CMS built site.
 It allowed them more flexibility in showcasing their vast number of products from all the top brands as well as create a separate section that focused on some custom products.
 They have so far never been hacked.

 2007 POSTS